 - 3rd year students: Average of 20 hours each week

-During the field experience, the students may only utilize the clinical proficiencies that they have passed off during the clinical experience courses.
-Therefore, the field experience rotations will be as specific as possible to the courses which the student is currently taking or has previously taken.
+During the clinical experience, the students may only utilize the clinical proficiencies that they have passed off during the clinical experience courses.
+Therefore, the clinical experience rotations will be as specific as possible to the courses which the student is currently taking or has previously taken.

-First year athletic training students will rotate through four seven-week clinical rotations on the UNI campus.
+First year athletic training students will rotate through four seven-week clinical rotations.
 These rotations will include a variety of male and female sports, as well as high-risk and low-risk sports.

 UNI Athletics and Athletic Training Facilities

-The second year students will have three 7-week long field experiences off campus.
+The second year students will have three 7-week long clinical experiences.
 The locations of the off campus sites include, but are not limited to, the following: